Trump threatens steep tariffs on Canada, Mexico, and China – DW – 11/26/2024

 His reference to the fentanyl crisis and illegal immigration suggests he is leveraging national security issues to justify breaking the deal, a move permitted under World Trade Organization (WTO) rules.

+In a joint statement from Canada's Deputy Prime Minister Chrystia Freeland and Public Safety Minister Dominic Leblanc, emphasized they said they will discuss the border and vast economic ties with the incoming US administration.

+"Canada places the highest priority on border security and the integrity of our shared border.
+Our relationship today is balanced and mutually beneficial, particularly for American workers," the statement read.

-Meanwhile, the Chinese Embassy in Washington said neither the US nor China would win a trade war.
+Meanwhile, the Chinese Embassy in Washington warned neither the US nor China would win a trade war.

 lo/jsi (AP, AFP, Reuters, dpa)